themesberg/pixel-bootstrap-ui-kit/README.md

 This will generate a folder `dist` which will have minified CSS, Html and Javascript.

 ## Documentation
-The documentation for Pixel Bootstrap Design System is hosted on our [website](https://themesberg.com/docs/pixel-bootstrap/getting-started/overview).
+The documentation for Pixel Bootstrap UI Kit is hosted on our [website](https://themesberg.com/docs/pixel-bootstrap/getting-started/overview).

 ## File Structure
 Within the download you'll find the following directories and files: